JackdiQuadri97/Project_Information_Retrieval/README.md

-# Search Engines (SE) - Repository Template
+# Touché Task 2: Argument Retrieval for Comparative Questions

-This repository is a template repository for the homeworks to be developed in the [Search Engines](https://iiia.dei.unipd.it/education/search-engines/) course.
+This repository is the author's implementation for the homework developed in the [Search Engines](https://iiia.dei.unipd.it/education/search-engines/) course.

 The homeworks are carried out by groups of students and consists in participating to one of the labs organized yearly by [CLEF](https://www.clef-initiative.eu/) (Conference and Labs of the Evaluation Forum).

+This implementation is the author's participation in Touché Task 2: Argument Retrieval for Comparative Questions

 *Search Engines* is a course of the